All Episodes

 It hasn't been talked about outside of the conservative media.

-So where you, Jeff, by force of law have to go buy something you don't want in order to spread fairness.
+So where you, Jeff, by force of law, have to go buy something you don't want in order to spread fairness.

 Members of Congress are being subsidized when they buy it because they say they can't afford it.

-At the outset, they're in such a mess that there is no qualifying.
+In fact, I just remembered, at the outset, they're in such a mess that there is no qualifying.

-Everybody's just gonna get the subsidy.
+Everybody's just going to get the subsidy.

 Because Obama wants people enrolled, folks.